WordPress/gutenberg/docs/reference-guides/filters/block-filters.md

 ## Managing block categories

 ### `block_categories_all`

+_**Note:** Before WordPress 5.8 known as `block_categories`.
+In the case when you want to support older versions of WordPress you might need a way to detect which filter should be used – the deprecated one vs the new one.
+The recommended way to proceed is to check if the `WP_Block_Editor_Context` class exists._

 It is possible to filter the list of default block categories using the `block_categories_all` filter.
 You can do it on the server by implementing a function which returns a list of categories.
 It is going to be used during blocks registration and to group blocks in the inserter.
 You can also use the second provided param `$editor_context` to filter the based on its content.